pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

     dog.add_trick('roll over')
     assert dog.tricks == ['roll over']

-This is a simple example of how Python classes work.
+This is a simple example of a Python class.

 In the next section, we convert the ``Dog`` class to be an event-sourced aggregate.